How to prevent Cystitis?

 If you use a diaphragm as your contraceptive, consider changing it.

-If you're unsure whether you have cystitis, or you have not had cystitis before, it's important to see your doctor or your local pharmacist, who will be able to give further advice and treatment if required.
-Have a look at out blog post, "Why Do I Keep Getting Cystitis?" for more information on recurring episodes and how to prevent them.
+If you're unsure whether you have cystitis or have not had it before, it's essential to consult your doctor or a local pharmacist, who can provide further guidance and treatment if necessary.
+Have a look at our blog post, "Why Do I Keep Getting Cystitis?" for more information on recurring episodes and how to prevent them.

 Authored & Reviewed By